meelymay/elevator_scheduling/README.md

 My ElevatorSystem consists of a list of elevators, each keeping track of their own state.

+You can run this project simply with $ python elevator.py

 Interface
 ====
 The elevator system interface has three methods: status, step, and pickup.